br4nders0n/module_14_challenge/README.md

 ![Screenshot 2023-09-19 at 8 40 40 PM](https://github.com/br4nders0n/module_14_challenge/assets/133409952/21be9bfd-5170-4e9d-8e57-0021cb175634)

 As you can see from the graph, the two strategies yield almost the same results until 2020.
-From 2020 to 2021, the actual returns yield a slightly better result.
+From 2020 to 2021, the actual returns yield a slightly worse result.

 ### What impact resulted from increasing or decreasing either or both of the SMA windows?